Updated on 7.15.2018

 6. The Publisher’s Right To Disclose Information

 When you utilize the Site, the Publisher and/or third parties may pass cookies to your computer to enable Candidates, Clients, and others to move more rapidly through the Site, linked web sites, and to recognize repeat users.
 Cookies will remain on your computer for a period of time and may have different and varying expiration dates.
-You can choose not to receive the Publisher’s and the Site’s cookies by setting your computer’s Internet Browser not to receive them.
+You can choose not to receive the Publisher’s and the Site’s cookies by setting your computer’s Internet Browser to not receive them.

 The Publisher will take reasonable care to secure and safeguard Candidate/Client Information.
 The Publisher is not responsible for the invasion or hacking of its servers, hosting service, Site, and Candidate/Client Information by outsiders, and their use of that information.
 By using the Site, you thereby agree to waive any and all damages that may result and hold the Publisher harmless there from.